dilane3/react-simple-toastify/README.md

 **Explanation**

-When you call the displayToast() function, by passing the message as argument, the toast will be displayed and will disappear after the number of milliseconds define in the configuration of the **ToastContainer**.
+When you call the displayToast() function, by passing the message as argument, the toast will be displayed and will disappear after the number of milliseconds define in the configuration of the **ToastProvider**.
 This function takes only one argument, which is the message to display.